-Obsessive-Compulsive Disorders are persistent intrusive obsessive thoughts accompanied by repetitive behaviors.
+Obsessive-Compulsive Disorders are persistent intrusive obsessive thoughts and, at times, coincide with repetitive behaviors.

-Obsessive-Compulsive Disorder involves persistent and intrusive thoughts about any number of topics accompanied by repetitive behaviors often performed to alleviate anxiety.
+OCD involves persistent and intrusive thoughts about any number of topics and are often accompanied by repetitive behaviors often performed to ease anxiety.
 A person suffering with OCD can have recurrent unwanted thoughts that are very difficult to ignore or at times feel compelled to perform a compulsion (repeated behaviors like checking, washing, and ordering) which are experienced as distressing and affect functioning.

 Hoarding Disorder means a person has difficulty disposing or giving up possessions, even if those possessions have little or no value.
 They may excessively acquire items that make their living spaces extremely cluttered to the point of being obstructive.
 If living areas do not become cluttered, it is only because someone else is intervening.